Joyastick/melee-pc-TagFighter/README.md

   not just a timed assist call) -- including control handoff for a Solo Play (human+CPU) team, so the human always ends up playing whichever fighter is currently point.
+- [x] Point-elimination promotion: if point runs out of stocks, the assist is promoted to point instead of softlocking the team, with a manual stock-share revival to bring a permanently-eliminated teammate back once the survivor has a spare stock.

 ### Planned